-- NCSLPH is currently conducting testing to detect COVID-19 using the CDC 2019-nCoV real-time RT-PCR Diagnostic Panel which has been granted Emergency Use Authorization (EUA) from the FDA. - o FDA EUA Fact Sheet for Healthcare Providers - FDA EUA Fact Sheet for Patients - If using an SLPH collection kit and mailing specimens on a Friday for an overnight Saturday delivery, you must email slph.covid19@dhhs.nc.gov to request a Saturday delivery return service label, which will then be emailed to you.
-The NCSLPH requires approval from either the Local Health Department where the provider is located or the State Communicable Disease Branch prior to testing for COVID-19.
+- NCSLPH is currently conducting testing to detect COVID-19 using the CDC 2019-nCoV real-time RT-PCR Diagnostic Panel which has been granted Emergency Use Authorization (EUA) from the FDA. - o FDA EUA Fact Sheet for Healthcare Providers - FDA EUA Fact Sheet for Patients - The NCSLPH requires approval from either the Local Health Department where the provider is located or the State Communicable Disease Branch prior to testing for COVID-19.
 Health care providers in consultation with the state Communicable Disease Branch (919-733-3419, available 24/7) or their local health department will conduct a risk assessment to determine if individuals meet the NC criteria for diagnostic testing at the SLPH.
-When the criteria are met, a NC Patient Under Investigation (PUI) case file is created in REDCap and a REDCap ID is subsequently generated documenting approval for testing.
-The REDCap ID will be referenced on the laboratory testing report form under 'NC PUI Number'. - Commercial laboratory testing is now available and should be limited only to symptomatic persons.
-Prior authorization is not required for commercial laboratory testing but individuals will be considered a PUI. - Persons in whom COVID-19 infection is suspected should also be evaluated for common causes of community-acquired respiratory illness, if not already done.
-In persons who are close contacts of known cases, state and local public health should be consulted even if the patient tests positive for a respiratory pathogen other than flu.
-Note: For biosafety reasons, viral culture should not be attempted in cases meeting the PUI criteria. - Point-of-Care tests which are not FDA approved should not be used.
+When the criteria are met, a NC Patient Under Investigation (PUI) case file is created in REDCap and a REDCap# is subsequently generated documenting approval for testing.
+The REDCap# will be referenced on the laboratory testing report form under 'NC PUI Number'. - Commercial laboratory testing is now available and should be limited only to symptomatic persons.
+Prior authorization is not required for commercial laboratory testing; but individuals will be considered a PUI. - Point-of-Care tests which are not FDA approved should not be used.